Breastfeeding Tips After A Cesarean Delivery

 You are in pain everywhere!

-Okay, so after a c-section….especially after the first c-section you ever have (because I will tell you right now, if you have a second or third c-section, you muscles are used to it and the entire process heals quicker but the first c-section is a BI%$H) you will be sore all over your stomach area!
+Okay, so after a c-section….especially after the first c-section you ever have (because I will tell you right now, if you have a second or third c-section, your muscles get more used to it and the entire process heals quicker but the first c-section is a BI%$H) you will be sore all over your stomach area!

 Things will be even more painful if you were in labor and pushed for several hours like myself, then you’ll have all kinds of pain all over the place! 😳